 - Need to connect with Judy gaiashkibos from the Nebraska Indian Affairs Commission.
-Need to make an effort to get her involved in Tribal Consultations - Create and provide Fact Sheets: - o Current Programs - o BEAD/DE FAQs - Acronym guide/glossary of terms - Be clear about what it is we are asking of the Tribes and what follow up mechanisms we will use; discuss next steps. - Make sure we set a realistic agenda; KS did not accomplish everything in two hours. - o Is two hours the right amount of time; or - o Make sure we manage discussion to get through everything identified
+Need to make an effort to get her involved in Tribal Consultations - Create and provide Fact Sheets: - Current Programs - BEAD/DE FAQs - Acronym guide/glossary of terms - Be clear about what it is we are asking of the Tribes and what follow up mechanisms we will use; discuss next steps. - Make sure we set a realistic agenda; KS did not accomplish everything in two hours. - o Is two hours the right amount of time; or - Make sure we manage discussion to get through everything identified

-Appendix C: Grant Scoring Rubric
+Appendix C: Grant Scoring Rubric - Priority Broadband projects

 Primary Criteria Category Description Subcategories and Associated Points Maximum Category Points Minimal NBEAD Outlay The total BEAD funding that will be required to complete the project, accounting for both total projected cost and the prospective subgrantee's proposed match (which must, absent a waiver, cover no less than 25 percent of the project cost), with the specific points or credits awarded increasing as the BEAD outlay decreases.
-Applicant Match Minimum - 30 points Applicant Match Greater than 25% - 90 points 120 A.C.
-1111 Affordability The prospective subgrantee's commitment to provide the most affordable total price to the customer for 1 Gbps/1 Gbps services in the project area.
-Affordable Plan - 75 points Length of Affordable Commitment - 65 points 135 Fair Labor Practices Applicants must demonstrate record of and plans to comply with federal labor and employment laws.
+Total Projected Cost - 30 points Applicant Match Greater than 25% - 150 points 180 Affendele le iliter T I I I I I Affordability The prospective subgrantee's commitment to provide the most affordable total price to the customer for 100 Mbps/20 Mbps services in the project area.
+Affordable Plan - 75 points 75 Fair Labor Practices Applicants must demonstrate record of and plans to comply with federal labor and employment laws.
 Applicants without a record of labor and employment law compliance may provide forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.
-Narrative of Compliance - 25 points Certification from Officer/Director - 5 points Violation Disclosure - 5 points Violation Disclosure (Contractors and Subcontractors) - 5 points Applicable Wages - 2.5 points Health and Safety Committee - 2.5 points 45 Total 300
+Narrative of Compliance - 25 points Certification from Officer/Director - 10 points Violation Disclosure - 5 points Health and Safety Committee - 5 points 45 Total 300

-Secondary Criteria Category Description Subcategories and Associated Points Maximum Category Points Technical Capabilities Demonstration of strong technical attributes that enable superior performance and long-term viability Speed of Network - 10 points Open Access - 5 points Expected Latency - 5 points Scalability - 5 points Ease of Scalability - 5 points 30 Service Quality Demonstration that a prospective subgrantee's ability to build a resilient network and support efficient break/fix operations Expected Availability - 10 points Expected Mean Time to Repair - 10 points 20 Local and Tribal Coordination Demonstration that a prospective subgrantee has support from the local and/or Tribal Government with oversight over the location or locations to be served Community Engagement - 10 points Letters of Support - 10 points 20 Speed to Deployment Applications that propose planned broadband network and begin providing services to each customer that desires broadband services within the project area not later than four years after the date on which the subgrantee receives the executed subgrant Speed to Deployment - 15 points 15 Life of Assets Applications that propose to use technologies that demonstrate long term usefulness Electronics - 5 points Physical Media - 5 points 10 Equitable Workforce Development and Job Quality Prospective subgrantee's plan for ensuring the project workforce is appropriately skilled and credentialed Equitable Workforce Development and Job Quality - 5 points 5 Total 100
+Secondary Criteria Category Description Subcategories and Associated Points Maximum Category Points Technical Capabilities Demonstration of strong technical attributes that enable superior performance and long-term viability Open Access - 5 points Expected Latency - 5 points Scalability - 5 points Ease of Scalability - 5 points 20 Service Quality Demonstration that a prospective subgrantee's ability to build a resilient network and support efficient break/fix operations Expected Availability - 10 points Expected Mean Time to Repair - 10 points 20 Local and Tribal Coordination Demonstration that a prospective subgrantee has support from the local and/or Tribal Government with oversight over the location or locations to be served Community Engagement - 15 points Letters of Support - 15 points 30 Speed to Deployment Applications that propose planned broadband network and begin providing services to each customer that desires broadband services within the project area not later than four years after the date on which the subgrantee receives the executed subgrant Speed to Deployment - 15 points 15 Length of Affordable Commitments The length of the prospective subgrantee's commitment to provide the most affordable total price to the customer for 100 Mbps/20 Mbps services in the project area.
+Length of Affordable Commitments - 10 10 Equitable Workforce Development and Job Quality Prospective subgrantee's plan for ensuring the project workforce is appropriately skilled and credentialed Equitable Workforce Development and Job Quality - 5 points 5 Total 100